nih-niddk-mbs/StochasticGene.jl/README.md

 2023-10-28T15:40:18.448

 ```
-In this run, `rhat` is close to 3 indicating that the number of samples was insufficient to obtain a good sampling of the posterior distributions. either `maxtime` or `samplesteps` needs to be increased.
+In this run, `rhat` is close to 3 indicating that the number of samples was probably insufficient to obtain a good sampling of the posterior distributions. either `maxtime` or `samplesteps` needs to be increased.

 ### Batch fitting on Biowulf using `swarm`.